All Episodes

 You know, my family were one of those families.

-So I know firsthand.
+So, I know firsthand.

-No matter what, it's gonna happen, unfortunately.
+No matter what, it's going to happen, unfortunately.

 No, not at all.